Golden-Secure/Golden-Scan/README.md

   <img src="https://i.ibb.co/3mVJs8ZD/Golden-Scan.png" alt="Golden-Scan Logo" width="350"/>
 </div>

-A cutting-edge security scanning tool that integrates with the VirusTotal API to analyze files for potential threats with a modern, professional interface.
+A modern security tool that uses the VirusTotal API to scan and detect threats with a clean, professional interface.

 ## Table of Contents